 Dr. Zachary Burton, co-founder

-Zack is a Stanford PhD candidate and researcher with U.S. DOE and NASA Astrobio.
+Zack holds a PhD from Stanford and is researcher with U.S. DOE and NASA Astrobio.
 He has spoken for TEDx, Project Happiness, and Int'l Bipolar Foundation, served as advisor to Glenn Close’s mental health nonprofit Bring Change to Mind, and wrote poetry feat. in The Wall Street Journal.
 He was diagnosed with bipolar in 2017.

 Elisa Hofmeister, co-founder